 Despite all criticism, the Paris Agreement of 2015 was a step in the right direction: After 21 years of negotiations, state leaders could finally agree that Climate Change demands for determined and collective actions.
 The target is clear: Keeping global warming below 1.5 °C and adapting to the impacts of Climate Change.
 Now, states and societies have to translate words into action to close the gap between ambition and change on the ground.
 As the climate is changing, our societies need to transform.
 We believe that the youth has a central role to play in this challenge.

-In December of 2018, state leaders will meet again in Poland to follow up on the conference in Paris and discuss further steps on climate change.
-Leading up to this, youth, too, will organise themselves in a global Conference of Youth (COY) in Poland and Local COYs held all over the world.
+In December of 2019, state leaders will meet again in Chile to follow up on the conference in Paris and discuss further steps on climate change.
+Leading up to this, youth, too, will organise themselves in a global Conference of Youth (COY) in Chili and Local COYs held all over the world.
 These meetings prepare young people to participate in the UN processes.
 But they also serve as laboratories to share and explore new forms of engagement and to connect to LCOYs and youth movements in other parts of the world.
 The LCOY of the Netherlands is part of this growing, global community.

 Any change, however, has to start on the ground.
 Without the strong and diverse youth network here in the Netherlands, the LCOY wouldn’t be possible.
 We are inspired by Jonge Klimaatbeweging (Youth Climate Movement), that communicates Dutch youth interests to the government and is impacting the Dutch climate accord.
 We are motivated by Jongeren Milieu Actief, engaging hundreds of young people in their court case against Shell.
 And we see potential for a strong international movement in the thousands of Europeans that came together at Ende Gelände during last year’s climate conference in Bonn.